giax02/CSnake/README.md

     Every time you eat an apple the lenght of the snake will increase.
     If you touch the edge of the map or you "eat" yourself you die.

 WARNING!
-IT ONLY WORKS OF WINDOWS!
+IT ONLY WORKS ON WINDOWS!

 Authors: @GiacomoL02 and @Gabry-xdvr
 Link to his version: https://github.com/Gabry-xdvr/Snake